satya1105/validateJson/README.md

 # validateJson
- Validate the json and compare two file and find difference
+ Validate the json and compare two file and find difference.